d630/fzf-fs/README.md

 ##### TO DO

-- commands: shell, open_with and terminal (all with flags); help and version
+- commands: open_with and terminal (all with flags); help and version
 - macros via macro.sh
 - provide searching in GetKey command
 - commandline option to use fzf-curr-position